 The accompanying interim consolidated balance sheet as of September 30, 2011, the consolidated statements of operations and cash flows for the nine months ended September 30, 2010 and 2011, and the consolidated statement of redeemable convertible preferred stock, stockholders' deficit and comprehensive loss for the nine months ended September 30, 2011 are unaudited.
 The unaudited interim consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States.
 In the opinion of the Company's management, the unaudited interim consolidated financial statements have been prepared on the same basis as the audited consolidated financial statements and include all adjustments consisting of normal recurring adjustments and accruals necessary for the fair presentation of the Company's financial position at September 30, 2011 and its results of operations and its cash flows for the nine months ended September 30, 2010 and 2011.
-The results for the nine months ended September 30, 2011 are presented in the company's financial position at September 30, 2011 and its are not necessarily indicative of the results expected for the year ending December 31, 2011 or any future period.
+The results for the nine months ended September 30, 2011 are not necessarily indicative of the results expected for the year ending December 31, 2011 or any future period.